ADAPT Methodology® Blog

 OKR at Google: A Case Study

-Google Ventures partner Rick Klau gave a very fascinating insight in one of his presentations about how Google sets OKRs.
+Google Ventures partner Rick Klau gave a fascinating insight in one of his displays about how Google sets OKRs.
 OKR is pretty simple.
 It starts with setting up an objective and is followed by identifying several “Key Results”.

 At Google, objectives are set annually and quarterly.
 When Rick Klau took charge of Blogger – a blog-publishing service owned and operated by Google – the objective during one quarter was to improve the company’s reputation.